Eric Brian Hughes

 E.B.
 Hughes, also known as Eric Brian Hughes, is an American writer, director and producer.
-He has written, produced and directed three feature films, Turnabout (2016), Exit 0 (2019) and The Long Way Back (2020).
+He has written, produced and directed three feature films, Turnabout (2016), Exit 0 (2019) and The Long Way Back (2021).
 His screenplay The Fallen Faithful won Best Screenplay at the 2011 Beverly Hills Film Festival.

 Background

 Hughes grew up in Ocean City, New Jersey, USA.
 He attended film school at Temple University in Philadelphia and Columbia College in Hollywood.
 From 1985-1997, Hughes was a photographer for The Ring.

 Career

-Hughes's directorial portfolio earned recognition at various film festivals.
-His debut feature, Turnabout (2016), won as Best Feature Film Drama and Best Actor awards at the Hollywood Boulevard Film Festival and the Atlantic City Cinefest.

-In 2019, Hughes followed up with Exit 0, a suspense thriller set against the backdrop of a small shore town.
-The film, starred Gabe Fazio and Augie Duke.
-Filmed on location in Cape May, New Jersey, Exit 0 highlighted Hughes's affinity for character-driven dramas intertwined with elements of mystery and psychological intrigue.

-Hughes's directorial effort, The Long Way Back received praise for its portrayal of human struggle.

-Hughes garnered acclaim as a screenwriter, with his screenplay The Fallen Faithful winning Best Screenplay at the 2011 Beverly Hills Film Festival.
-He was recognized by The Nicholl Fellowships in Screenwriting, where he was named a finalist for his script Life's Back Pocket.

-Drawing inspiration from filmmakers such as John Cassavetes, Robert Altman and Hal Ashby, Hughes infuses his work with realism and emotional depth.
-His narratives often center on flawed characters navigating the complexities of life, offering insights into the human condition.
+Hughes' feature film Turnabout (2016) won awards at the Miami International Film Festival and the Philadelphia Independent Film Festival.
+His screenplay Life's Back Pocket (1991) was a finalist in the Nicholl Fellowships in Screenwriting.
+His award-winning film Exit 0 was released by Breaking Glass Pictures in March 2020.
+His most recent film The Long Way Back was released on May 11, 2021 by Breaking Glass Pictures.